huberb/Errant/readme.md

         - they can be concatenated with zero bytes and still execute like before

         so we can create any size of torrent pieces!

+    5. create two different binaries with the same torrent file

+    6. make them execute depending on a hidden switch

 TODO:

-    1. find out how to create the perfect sized assembly

-    2. read up on C++ Sections

     3. simplify proof of concept